-There are three pillars that can define my teaching : functionality, mindfulness and sustainability.
-My classes include progressive strengthening exercises and mindful movement, as well as restorative postures at the end of the class.
-I found my influences in the Yoga Detour and Mindful Strength methods ; they taught me to offer a type of yoga that applies science principles to movement practices, in a playful and accesibble way.
+There are three pillars that can define my teaching : playfulness, mindfulness and educatedness.
+My classes include strengthening and mobility exercises, always performed in a progressive and mindful manner.
+I found my influences in the Yoga Detour, Z-Health and FRC methods ; they taught me to offer a type of yoga that applies science principles to movement practices, in a playful and accesibble way.

 In my opinion, the goal of our yoga practice on the mat is to serve us in our everyday life movements (=functional movements), so we can maintain our physical abilities for as long as possible.
 I often encourage students to explore movements on their own and remind them to leave behind the idea of moving “right” or moving “pretty”.
 I believe there are no wrong ways to move ; there are only movements that are preferable to achieve certain goals.

 Progression is a key element in my teaching.
 Instead of focusing on shapes, I like to destructure movement in different components, and work on them separately.
 That’s how we can understand how to activate and isolate certain areas of our body.
 As a result, not only we increase our body awarness, but we also tend to compensate less, by restoring a balance between muscles we overuse and muscles we underuse.

 Throughout the practice, I like to emphasis the importance of the breath and the observation of the sensations in the body ; it helps to deepen the harmony between body and mind while encouraging us to be more mindful.